HWDance/Cocycles/README.md

 # Counterfactual Cocycles
-This is the repository to reproduce the results of the article [Counterfactual Cocycles](https://arxiv.org/abs/2405.13844) (Dance and Bloem-Reddy, 2025).
-It contains all source code used in our experiments.
-We appreciate your interest in our work and hope you find it valuable.
+This is the repository to reproduce the results of [Counterfactual Cocycles](https://arxiv.org/abs/2405.13844) (Dance and Bloem-Reddy, 2025).
+It includes the full source code for simulations, examples, and the 401(k) application used in the paper.
+Thanks for your interest and we hope you find it useful.

 ## Installation